apereo/cas/docs/cas-server-documentation/installation/QRCode-Authentication.md

 ### JSON

 Authorized devices can be managed and tracked inside a single JSON resource, whose path is taught to CAS via settings.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#qr-authentication).
+{% include {{ version }}/json-qr-authentication-configuration.md %}

 ### Custom